abinit/abinit/doc/tutorial/eph4zpr.md

 in this tutorial we are mainly interested in $\Sigma^{\text{e-ph}}$ and its temperature dependence.

-In semiconductors and insulators, indeed, most of temperature dependence of the electronic properties at low T originates from the e-ph interaction and the thermal expansion of the unit cell that, however, is not treated in this lesson.
+In semiconductors and insulators, indeed, most of temperature dependence of the electronic properties at "low" T originates from the e-ph interaction and the thermal expansion of the unit cell (not treated in this lesson).
-Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed at the LDA/GGA level are systematically underestimated with respect to experiments but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).
+Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated with respect to experiments but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).